ZMusgrave/PaylocityBenefitsCalculator/README.md

 # Employee Paycheck Calculation API

 ## Project Overview
 This project is an API for managing employees and their dependents, and for calculating their monthly paycheck.
-The API supports basic CRUD operations for employees and dependents, and calculates the paycheck based on various rules.
+The API supports basic GET operations for employees and dependents, a Post operation for creating new employees with dependents and a GET operation that calculates the paycheck based on various rules.

 ### Features

-Create, read, update, and delete employees and their dependents.
+Create, read, employees and their dependents based on restrictions.
 Calculate the monthly paycheck for an employee based on:
 A base cost for employees.
 Additional costs for dependents.